 This is not your typical online quiz.
-Feel free to tally up your yes/no responses at the end, but we’re not awarding any points.
+Feel free to tally up your yes/no responses, but we’re not awarding any points.
 (More on that at the end.)
 As you read, we hope you reflect on what it means to be a great landlord.

 1. Do you believe kindness and empathy matter in your business?